ENVIRONMENTAL CAREERS. ENVMT 1. # 23810 1.O UNIT

 3) No Credit (does not affect transcript).
 For those taking a letter grade, you will participate in grading yourself.

 1) Course attendance, 2) a minimum of 4 hours volunteer work for any environment related organization or firm, 3) an Informational Interview or Research Report on an environmental career are required for a letter grade.
 There will be brief evaluations of the interview and volunteer/intern projects (see due dates).
 An Environmental Career Portfolio will be developed during the course.

 Your volunteer work can be for the Environmental Program at Merritt or at a location of your choosing which willing to have you for a short period of time.

 Some organizations would rather have you for at least a full day.
 Of course, you are welcome to put in more than four hours.
 You should choose work that is interesting to you and fits into your career development.
-There will be listings available in class or from the Harbinger File, the Ecology Center on San Pablo Avenue in Berkeley and numerous government agencies.
+There will be listings available in class or on line, the Ecology Center on San Pablo Avenue in Berkeley and numerous government agencies.

-Resume, History of Work, guest.
+Resume, History of Work,.
 To accommodate religious services, you may attend the afternoon only.